BJ Allen

 Biography

 B.J.
 Allen is an Assistant Professor of Marketing, and prior to coming to BYU worked as an Assistant Professor of Marketing at University of Arkansas.
 B.J. earned his B.S. in Business Management from Brigham Young University and his Ph.D. in Marketing from University of Texas-San Antonio.
-His research interests include new product innovation, crowdsourcing, professional selling, and marketing strategies in online platform markets.
+His research interests include new product innovation, crowdsourcing, professional selling, and marketing strategies in platform markets.
 His research has been published in journals such as the Journal of Marketing, Journal of Retailing, Journal of Product Innovation Management, and Journal of Cultural Economics.
 He serves on the Editorial Board of the Journal of Product Innovation Management.
-B.J. currently teaches or has taught New Product Innovation, Marketing Strategy, and Professional Selling.
-He is the author of the textbook, “Professional Selling: A Guide for the Modern Sales Professional.”
+B.J. has taught New Product Innovation, Marketing Strategy, and Professional Selling.
+He is the author of the textbooks, “Professional Selling: A Guide for the Modern Sales Professional” and "Advanced Selling and Sales Management."
 He was a finalist for the Matthew Joseph Emerging Scholar Award and the Journal of Marketing Best Paper Award.
 B.J. also received the PDMA (Product Development Management Association) Best Dissertation Award.
 In 2020, B.J. was awarded the Walton College of Business Outstanding Teacher of the Year.
-He is also the faculty leader for the BYU Sales Society.
+In 2023, he was named an MSI Young Scholar, which is awarded to the top 30 marketing scholars in the world who received their PhD within the previous 6 years.
+He is also the faculty leader for the BYU Sales Society and Marketing Association.
 He loves sports, being outdoors, and spending time with his awesome family.
+To learn more about his sales textbooks, corporate sales training, and writings, visit bjallen.net

 Selected Publications